Being Excluded From the Medicare Program and Placed on LEIE Carry Many, Many Adverse Consequences for Future Employment

 What You Should Do.

-Consult with any experienced healthcare attorney prior to making a decision to give up a professional license when notified of a complaint or an investigation.
+1. Consult with an experienced healthcare attorney prior to making a decision to give up a professional license when notified of a complaint or an investigation.

 The attorneys of The Health Law Firm are available to represent you in any of the above matters anywhere in the world.

-Contact Attorney Experienced in Defending Against Action to Exclude an Individual or Business from the Medicare Program.
+Contact an Attorney Experienced in Defending Against Actions to Exclude an Individual or Business from the Medicare Program.

 To contact The Health Law Firm, please call (407) 331-6620 or toll-free at (888) 331-6620 and visit our website at www.TheHealthLawFirm.com.